CoderHarshDew/Harsh_Dewangan_PBEL_3.0/readme.md

 ## Features

-* Detailed Validation Reports.
-* Detailed prediction summary.
+* Thread score and confidence score.
 * Almost perfect accuracy on 10 labels.
-* CLI based interaction.
+* Dashboard with informative visualization.
 * YAML based configuration.
 * Highly modular code that should support future development.
 * Can process all acceptable files of a directory.